-Finland: forerunner of gender equality
+Finland: pioneer in gender equality

 Finland was the first country to grant full political rights to women in 1906.
 For more than 100 years women have had active roles in working life and decision-making.

 Our rise to the top of all financial, social and ecological ratings is based on equality.

 The entire talent of our small nation — not only 50% of it — was fully utilised and we were the first country in the world to do this.

 Finland is a world leader in creating an equal society for women.
 We are continuing this work and are also broadening our focus to other marginalised groups.
 We hope to lead by example by explaining our journey and showing our results.